sentinel-hub/custom-scripts/sentinel-2/ulyssys_water_quality_viewer/Readme.md

 Possible values:

-- `chlIndex`: selected chlorophyll index (see Technical details for more information)
+- `chlIndex`: selected chlorophyll index (see Technical background for more information)
   - `'mci'` or `'rlh'` for Sentinel-2
   - `'flh'` or `'rlh'` or `'mci'` for Sentinel-3
   - `'default'` for default value (`'mci'` for Sentinel-2, `'flh'` for Sentinel-3)
   - `null` (without quotation marks) if not set, in this case chlorophyll is not visualized
-- `tssIndex`: selected sediment index (see Technical details for more information)
+- `tssIndex`: selected sediment index (see Technical background for more information)
   - `'b05'` for Sentinel-2
   - `'b07'` or `'b11'` for Sentinel-3
   - `'default'` for default value (`'b05'` for Sentinel-2, `'b11'` for Sentinel-3)
   - `null` (without quotation marks) if not set, in this case sediment is not visualized
-- `watermaskIndices`: selected water/cloud mask indices (see Technical details for more information)
+- `watermaskIndices`: selected water/cloud mask indices (see Technical background for more information)
   - an array of `'ndwi'`, `'hol'`, `'bcy'` or any combination of them
   - `[]` (empty array) if not set
 - `chlMin`: lower limit of `chlIndex`; decrease this for more sensitivity to low chlorophyll concentrations